bhospelhorn/cafebots/README.md

     Check which channel is set as the birthday wishes channel. qchan greeting
-    Check which channel is set as the greetings/farewell channel.
+    Check which channel is set as the greetings/farewell channel. checkg greeting (me)
+    Check greeting status for this guild/server.
+If optional "me" arg is included, check if greeting pings are on for user. checkg farewell (me)
+    Check farewell status for this guild/server.
+If optional "me" arg is included, check if farewell pings are on for user.
 ```

 User Profile Management